shamblett/mod_dart/README.md

 (plus the built control block) is sent back to Apache.
 You could of course carry on processing in the VM after this but there's no real point.
 Unlike a normal server side VM application that's built to stay alive your mod_dart scripts should be built in the opposite way, i.e. to perform one function and die(a la PHP).
-You can use timer routines if you wish but why would you want to do this, you could also use normal 'print' statements but this would corrupt(preceed) any output generated by Apache.writeOutput.
+You can use timer routines if you wish but why would you want to do this, you could also use normal 'print' statements but this would corrupt(precede) any output generated by Apache.writeOutput.
 You can use any valid Dart construct you wish because its valid Dart and I can't stop this but please be sensible here.